zrepl/zrepl/docs/configuration/prune.rst

 .. _prune-filters:

-Filesystem filters in pruning policies
+Filesystem Filters in Pruning Policies
 --------------------------------------
 :ref:`Filesystem filters<pattern-filter>` can be used to define different pruning policies within a single job through the ``filesystems`` field.
 If omitted, it defaults to ``{ "<": true }`` (that is, all filesystems are matched).
 Patterns are matched on sender filesystem names.